 Halfway through the week, we were officially appointed as Serge missionaries to Ireland!

 The next two days were spent learning about the ins and outs of Serge, discussing the support-raising process, and agreeing upon a timeline of when we will be hopefully making the big move across the pond.

-We arrived back in St. Louis to our already busy lives.
-We’re juggling long hours of multiple jobs, classes, and counseling clients.
+Then, we arrived back in St. Louis to our already busy lives.
+We were juggling long hours of multiple jobs, classes, and counseling clients.
 And now we’re adding planning and preparing for our future into our weekly routines.

 In the midst of the long days and exhaustion, we have been learning in a tangible way of the sustaining power of the Holy Spirit.